imyourfeel/newapex/README.md

-# MyApex
+# NewApex
 Simple C++ cheats for Apex Legends (Linux Steam version).

 ### Sense
-Invisible enemies will be highlighted with Bloodhound Scan.
-Visible enemies will be highlighted using Caustic Vision.
+Invisible enemies will be glow with Purple color and if shild is below 10 or almost crack it will turn to Blue Visible enemies will be highlighted with Purple color and if shild is below 10 or almost crack it will turn to Blue

 ### NoRecoil
 Adjustable reduction in vertical and horizontal weapon recoil.